davidpaps/algorithms/README.md

 - 10<sup>3</sup> = 1000 => log<sub>10</sub> 1000 = 3
 - 10<sup>4</sup> = 10000 => log<sub>10</sub> 10000 = 4

+### Recursion

+Recursion is where a function calls itself inside it's function.
+Every recursive function has 2 parts, the `Base Case` and the `Recursive Case`.
+The recursive case is when the function calls itself, the base case is when ths function does not call itself again.
+This is important as to not cause an infinite loop.
+Recursion uses the `call stack` to save the variables for multiple functions in memory, it only does one of two things - adds a function call or removes a function call from the stack.
+A recursive call with the same variable cannot access another variable in the call stack.
+Using the stack is convenient, however it can use lots of memory as your computer is saving information for many function calls.

+### Divide and Conquer

+An algorithm design based on multi-branched recursion.
+It works by recursivly breaking down a problem into two or more sub problems of the same type.
+You would figure out a simple case to be the base case of the algorithm, and then figure out how to reduce your problem and get to the base case.

 ### Big O Notation

 Big O gives a worst case scenario run time. of an algorithm, it tells us how fast an algorithm is, and how the running time is affected if the list size is changed.
 Big O doesn’t tell you the speed in seconds.
 Big O notation lets you compare the number of operations, it tells you how fast the algorithm grows.